 You’re an athlete.
 You train hard, and you take care of your body.
 But you also know that training can take a serious toll on your body.
 You know how to deal with sore muscles (ice baths, foam rolling, nutrition, etc.), but how do you deal with foot pain?
 That’s an entirely different beast.

 In my running days, I always had trouble with my feet.
 I tried every shoe in the store, but I still had aching heels.
 That’s normal for runners (so they say), but insoles can help stop the pain.
+I found some great reviews online on MepiNetwork, but still couldn’t settle on the perfect insoles for me.

 The trick is to find the right insoles.
 Regular ones won’t offer the level of shock absorption that you need.